 Where two or more parties show an interest in a property then the seller can set a 'closing date' this then results in the interested parties submitting their best offer.
 Bids are opened at a specific date and time and the seller selects the bid that he considers to be the best (not necessarily the highest).

 Once an offer has been made and formally accepted then a moving date is agreed between parties to the satisfaction of both.

 In conclusion, the house buying process in Scotland tends to move more smoothly than in England because of the ordered way in which transactions are concluded.
-At Mortgage and Insurance Professionals we have consultants positioned such that they are able to cover the whole of the Scottish market place.
+At Mortgage Compare Limited we have consultants positioned such that they are able to cover the whole of the Scottish market place.